-Incorporated by reference herein is the Fund's Annual Report to shareholders for the fiscal year ended December 31, 2023, which includes the "Report of Independent Registered Public Accounting Firm", "Schedule of Investments", "Statement of Assets and Liabilities", "Statement of Operations", "Statements of Changes in Net Assets", "Financial Highlights" and "Notes to Financial Statements".
-A copy of the Fund's Annual Report can be obtained at no charge by calling 1-(800) 207-7108 or writing the Fund.
+Incorporated by reference herein is the Fund's Annual Financials and Other Information for the fiscal year ended December 31, 2024, which is included as part of the Fund's most recent Form N-CSR filing and includes the "Report of Independent Registered Public Accounting Firm", "Schedule of Investments", "Statement of Assets and Liabilities", "Statement of Operations", "Statements of Changes in Net Assets", "Financial Highlights" and "Notes to Financial Statements".
+A copy of the Fund's Annual Financials and Other Information can be obtained at no charge by calling 1-(800) 207-7108 or writing the Fund.